-Step 10: Turn your block over and trim the excess fabric from around the template.
+Step 10: Press open and trim around the template.

 Congratulations!
 You’ve made your first paper pieced block!

 Step 16: Press your fabric open.
-Trim your template, just as you did with Template A.
+Trim around your template.

 Remove the paper from the back.
 This should perforate easily as long as you remembered to shorten your stitch length before sewing.